jonathanvdc/taubot/README.md

   "reddit_username": "USERNAME",
   "reddit_password": "PASSWORD",
   "discord_token": "BOT TOKEN",

   "server_key": "PEM PRIVATE RSA KEY",

   "prefix": ["Prefix 1", "Prefix 2", "etc"],
-  "colour": "Hex code for embed colour", "server_configuration": {
+  "colour": "Hex code for embed colour", "server_type": "'ledger' for a ledger server and 'sql' for a sql server", "server_configuration": {
     "url": "An optional SQL database url that will override the other parameters", "dialect": "the dialect to use defaults to postgresql", "uname": "the username to connect with",
     "psswd": "the password to connect with",
     "db": "the database to connect to",
-  }
+    "ledger_path": "if you are using a ledger server you only need to specify a ledger path" }
 }
 ```